mattcree/exvend/README.md

 I've therefore refactored the code to track dead end coins which do not yield a set of change.

-Furthermore, I think this is the wrong approach for this problem.
+Furthermore, I think this might be the wrong approach for this problem.
 I can't guarantee this solves the minimum set sum problem posed by coin change, but will likely work in most cases with real coin denominations.

 ```elixir